Skip to main content

 Ask For Help

-There are resources available to students hoping to improve their grades.
+There are resources available to students aiming to improve their grades.
 Many teachers have hours when they’re available for extra help, like during lunch or after school.
-If your teachers don’t hold help sessions, you always can ask them if they’re available to provide extra assistance.
+If your teachers don’t hold help sessions, you can always ask them if they’re available to provide extra assistance.

 The internet is another great resource for struggling students.
 There is seemingly an online tutorial for everything.
 For example, Khan Academy offers online classes in everything from algebra to biology to U.S. history.
 When looking for academic support online, make sure your source is credible.
 You don’t want to confuse yourself with incorrect information.